-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to dental malpractice, contact our office today for a free consultation.

 Types of Dental Malpractice

 Since dentists are medical professionals trained in their specialty, one should be able to reasonably assume that they are in good hands when they get their teeth checked.
 When they do not behave or treat a patient in the way another reasonable dentist would under the same circumstances, it is a case of dental malpractice.